apache/airflow/docs/apache-airflow/security/api.rst

 .. note::

-    You can only disable authentication for experimental API not the sable rest API.
+    You can only disable authentication for experimental API not the stable rest API.

 See :doc:`../modules_management` for details on how Python and Airflow manage modules.